 The following pages contain the forms necessary to enter official competitions and spontaneous problems to use in practice sessions.
+The method to present required forms in virtual/online competitions will be described prior to registering for that tournament.

-- Style Form - Cost Form - Outside Assistance Form - Verbal Spontaneous Problem: Past Meets Present - Verbal Spontaneous Problem: No Phones Allowed - Verbal/Hands-On Spontaneous Problem: Sock it to Me! - Hands-On Spontaneous Problem: Base Structure
+- Style Form - Cost Form - Outside Assistance Form - Verbal Spontaneous Problem: Reinventing the Wheel - Verbal Spontaneous Problem: To Have Fun or Not to Have Fun? - Verbal/Hands-On Spontaneous Problem: Creation Station - Hands-On Spontaneous Problem: The Last Straw